ggoretti/data_cleaning/README.md

 ### Function
 The function that performs turbine data cleaning is **`clean_turbine`**.

-An example where the functions are applied is included in `example.py`.
+An example of the application of the _clean_turbine_ function is presented in `example.py`.
 The function `powerCurve.py` is also included, which draws the "wind farm" power curve using the average turbine values, namely wind speed and power.